dfx81/Tourism-Project/README.md

 Project for STIA1123A (Programming 2) course

 ## Backend Branch
-The back-end branch contains packages that can be used to perform client-server interactions.
+The back-end branch contains package that can be used to perform client-server interactions.
 Maintained by @dfx81.

-Contents:
+Contents of Backend.jar:
 - backend.Client
 - backend.Server
+- backend.Worker
-- backend.ServerInstances
+- backend.RequestHandler

-To use, simply get the package directory (src/backend) and add to the classpath in your ide or during javac compilation.
-To use any of the included classes, simply import the required classes and use them like normal.
+To use, simply add the Backend.jar file as an external library and you can start using the classes.
+Backend.jar available in the Packages directory at the root of the repo.

+## Demo
+Example program for both the Client and the Server is also available.
+Run the ExampleServer program first then start running ExampleClient.
+All the program does is playing a simple game of rock paper scissors until "/exit" was sent.
+Shut down the server with "/exit".

 ## Progress
 Most of the classes are working as intended and simple enough to be used in any form of interface (CLI, Swing, JavaFX, Android, etc).
-However, there are some places that can be optimized.

-Areas of improvements:
-- Change the name of ServerInstance class to something else (Worker would be more appropriate).
-- Separate response handling into separate class.
-So, no longer necessary to edit the ServerInstance class.